-Winter 2024 was exceptionally severe (climate change was then clearly noticeable).
+It was in winter 2024, which was exceptionally severe (climate change was then clearly noticeable).
 The whole Europe was covered in deep snow for many weeks.
 In February 2024 Russia, took over Moldova in a clandestine coup d’état.
 NATO did nothing.
 Then shortly after that there was a Chinese large scale cyberattack on Indian power stations (of course never admitted by China), which crippled India for several weeks.
-That was a clear retaliation for the Indian expansion (so perceived by China) into the Indian Ocean, when India started building artificial islands, similarly as China had then been doing for over a decade in the Pacific Ocean.
+That was a clear retaliation for the Indian expansion (so perceived by China) into the Indian Ocean, when India started building artificial islands, similarly as China had been doing for over a decade in the Pacific Ocean.
 Within days of that incident, there was one of the largest, long-overdue, earthquakes in California (San Andreas Fault) that engaged vast American resources.
 At this very time, an American psychopath biological scientist spread a deadly artificially produced virus at several airports around the world that led to massive wave of flue type epidemics affecting millions of people world-wide, but in particular in Europe.
 However, Russia was least affected because of tighter border control.

 The emergency services were stretched to the limit, in most parts of the world.
 In the USA the rescue services were absolutely incapable of coping with the aftereffects of the disaster and several army divisions had to be re-allocated to help local emergency services.
 In Europe, the arctic winter and flu-type epidemics completely overstretched the emergency, medical and food distribution services, creating chaos and local disturbances in many countries, where people were fighting for food, places in hospitals, or medicines, of which hospitals and pharmacies run out almost completely.
-In such a situation, seeing that NATO did nothing significant to force Russia out of Moldova, it decided to invade the Ukraine first and when there was still no reaction from NATO, the Russian forces entered the Baltic States.
+In such a situation, seeing that NATO did nothing significant to force Russian forces out of Moldova, Russia decided to invade the Ukraine first and when there was still no reaction from NATO, the Russian forces entered the Baltic States.

 NATO responded initially with air attacks.
 When the Baltics were almost overwhelmed by the Russian forces, a Russian tanker filled with a nerve gas (that should have never been there – a tactical error) was hit by a stray bullet and caused the release of the gas in the air.
 Within 24 hours several neighbouring countries were affected with tens of thousands of civilians dead.
 The full-scale war was hanging dangerously in the air and Russians were clearly winning.
 At that point, American NATO forces fired a small nuclear weapon on the Russian troops near St. Petersburg that was not intercepted by the Russian anti-aircraft forces because the Americans first jammed the whole region with a magnetic bomb, disabling all computers.
 That immediately halted the conflict.
 Russia apologised for ‘unintended’ explosion of the nerve gas and withdrew the troops from the Baltics, the Ukraine and Moldova.
 That’s how close the world was from a global nuclear, chemical and biological war being fought at the same time.
 That’s how combinatorial risks, if triggered off in full, could have become an existential risk ending our civilisation as we know it.
 The world sighed with relief.

-Russia and China have been the main challengers of the EF since its inception.
+Russia and China have been the main challengers of the HF since its inception.
 Looking back at 2024 from today’s perspective it is clear that those were the most dramatic years in the last two decades.
 That was also the year of the EU parliamentary elections that was held in the aftermath of the conflict with Russia.
 The Baltic States received a massive material help from the EU but also from the USA.
 The conflict with Russia was the main trigger for the federalization of the European Union, which took a little bit more than 5 years.
 Although China and Russia cooled down their antagonistic stance towards the EU and the NATO countries immediately after the conflict, there were a number of other incidents between the major powers.
 For most of the last 15 years, EF and the USA lived with China and Russia in the period of what became known as the Second Cold War.

-Shortly after that the ‘Immature Superintelligence’ became the source of several serious incidents.
+Shortly after that, the ‘Immature Superintelligence’ became the source of several serious incidents.
 These included disabling by error in 2033 the entire power supply in the USA for three weeks, with hundreds of thousands of people dying of hypothermia and hunger (it was in the middle of one of the most severe winters the USA has ever known).
 The same extremely frosty winter lasting nearly 5 months affected Russia, where several million people died of frost and where even the stretched USA’s and Japanese services were providing essential help in eastern Siberia.
 The Immature Superintelligence, which was a very capable AI agent, much more intelligent in most areas than humans (but not in all areas yet) became frequently used for ill purposes by each of the superpowers (of course none admitted its use).
 But the biggest danger came from clandestine inventions done by very rich individuals, some of whom can be considered psychopaths.
 Even China and Russia had such problems in their own countries.

 Gradually, the perception of common dangers and adversities stemming from Superintelligence and other existential risks facing the whole Humanity lowered the level of enmity between the Superpowers and became the biggest motivator for a true global co-operation.
 Additionally, China, USA and India signed an important agreement in 2034 on a joint creation of new artificial islands, where all costs and returns are shared by all parties proportionally to their investment.
 That has just by chance created a model for similar agreements in other areas, which for the last few years has also been adopted by Russia.